AFOL-Dave/ZodiacSign/README.md

+# Introduction
+Zodiac Sign

-# ZodiacSign
+# Description
-Super Data Science Python 3 Masterclass - Practical Project #5 - Build Your Zodiac Sign Application
+The fifth project in the Super Data Science Python Masterclass is a program which takes the user's date of birth, and tells them their age and zodiac sign.